efeakyuz/z-coins/README.md

 ## API Integration

+### CryptoCompare API

+The application uses the CryptoCompare API to fetch cryptocurrency data.

 ### Binance API

-The application uses the Binance API to fetch cryptocurrency data and handle WebSocket connections for real-time updates.
+The application uses the Binance API to fetch cryptocurrency data for line charts and handle WebSocket connections for real-time updates.

 ### Fetching Coin Data

-`fetchCoins` fetches paginated coin data from the Binance API.
+`fetchCoins` fetches paginated coin data from the CryptoCompare API.

 ### WebSocket Integration